fephil/metalsmith-metadata-directory/README.md

 This plugin supports adding directory of `.json` & `.yml` files and makes their contents available to the Metalsmith global metadata without needing to declare multiple files or file names.
 Subdirectories and multiple files are supported by using a globbing pattern.

+## Node support

+This plugin is supported and tested against all the current Node LTS versions (4, 6 & 8).
+This plugin should work on Node 0.12 but is not supported for this version.

 ## Installation

 Install the plugin using npm, and specify the directory of metadata files you want to use, along with a globbing pattern.
 Currently, only JSON files are supported.